-Internally vs Externally Flushed Mechanical Seals
+Internally vs Externally Flushed Mechanical Seals: What Is the Difference

 Do you know the difference between internally and externally flushed mechanical seals?